 \section{Secure Modulo Sum Capacity}

 Consider $c$ players and Receiver.
-Player $A_i$ has a random variable $M_i \in \FF_q^k$ and broadcast it to all players.
+Player $A_i$ has a random variable $M_i \in \FF_q^k$ and sends it to Receiver, where $M_i$ is independently subject to the uniform distribution.
 The task of Receiver is computing the modulo sum $M_{[c]} \in \FF_q^k$.
 Also, it is required that Receiver obtains no other partial information of $\{M_i\}_{i=1}^c$.
 That is, when Receiver's information is denoted by $\bY \in {\cal Y}^n$, we impose the following condition

 for any non-empty set ${\cal J} \subsetneqq [c]$, where $\vec{M}_{{\cal J}}:=(M_i)_{i \in {\cal J}}$.
 We call this task secure transmission of common reference string.